• Published 30 Jan 2023

 PVDF Heat Shrink Tubing

 Polyvinylidene fluoride or PVDF heat shrink tubing is noted for its high level of resistance to flame, corrosive chemicals and industrial fuels.
-It is very robust and will not perforate easily.
+What makes this type of heat shrink tube beneficial is that it is robust and does not perforate easily.
+As such, they are ideal for chemical processing and electrical components that require a high flame retardancy.

 Silicone Heat Shrink Tubing